sheik17/Pharmacyshop/README.md

  #General Information:

-    1.Pharmacyshop helps in managing the medicine stocks by selling them and viewing the medicine list
-    2. It enables the Staff to bill the medicine.
+    1.Pharmacyshop helps in managing the medicine stocks by selling them and viewing the medicine list 2.It enables the Staff to bill the medicine.

  #Project Flow:

-    Home--->Staff-Signup---->StaffLogin
+    Home--->-Login Admin And Staff

     Admin--->-Add medicine
              -Update, Delete Medicine